-(a) When each vehicle of a freight train or dangerous goods train as defined in clause 2.4 complies with the structural TSIs which apply to it (LOC&PAS, SRT, NOI, CCS, WAG) and when the dangerous goods wagon(s) comply with Annex II of Directive 2008/68/EC, the freight train or dangerous goods train operated according to the requirements of the OPE TSI shall be allowed to circulate in all tunnels of the Europeannetwork of the Union rail system.
+(a) When each vehicle of a freight train or dangerous goods train as defined in clause 2.4 complies with the structural TSIs which apply to it (LOC&PAS, SRT, NOI, CCS, WAG) and when the dangerous goods wagon(s) comply with Annex II of Directive 2008/68/EC, the freight train or dangerous goods train operated according to the requirements of the OPE TSI shall be allowed to circulate in all tunnels of the network of the Union rail system.

-- 1.1.4.
-Risk scope, risks that are not covered by this TSI - (a) This TSI covers only specific risks to the safety of passengers and on-board staff in tunnels for the subsystems above.
-It also covers risks for people in the neighbourhood of a tunnel where collapse of the structure could have catastrophic consequences. - (b) Where a risk analysis comes to the conclusion that other tunnel incidents might be of relevance, specific measures to deal with these scenarios shall be defined. - (c) Risks not covered by this TSI are as follows: - (1) Health and safety of staff involved in maintenance of the fixed installations in tunnels. - (2) Financial loss due to damage to structures and trains, and consequently the losses resulting from non-availability of the tunnel for repairs. - (3) Trespass into the tunnel through the tunnel portals. - (4) Terrorism, as a deliberate and premeditated act which is designed to cause wanton destruction, injury and loss of life. - (5) Risks for people in the neighbourhood of a tunnel where collapse of the structure could have catastrophic consequences.
+1.1.4.
+Risk scope, risks that are not covered by this TSI

+- (a) This TSI covers only specific risks to the safety of passengers and on-board staff in tunnels for the subsystems above. - (b) Where a risk analysis comes to the conclusion that other tunnel incidents might be of relevance, specific measures to deal with these scenarios shall be defined. - (c) Risks not covered by this TSI are as follows: - (1) Health and safety of staff involved in maintenance of the fixed installations in tunnels. - (2) Financial loss due to damage to structures and trains, and consequently the losses resulting from non-availability of the tunnel for repairs. - (3) Trespass into the tunnel through the tunnel portals. - (4) Terrorism, as a deliberate and premeditated act which is designed to cause wanton destruction, injury and loss of life. - (5) Risks for people in the neighbourhood of a tunnel where collapse of the structure could have catastrophic consequences.